-Dear Sir,
+Dear Sir / Madam

-Prevention of Money Laundering Act, 2002 - Obligation of banks in terms of Rules notified thereunder
+Prevention of Money Laundering Act, 2002 - Obligation of banks in terms of Rules notified thereunder - UCBs

-Please refer to our circular DBOD.No.AML.BC.58/14.01.001/ 2004-05 dated November 29, 2004 on KYC Guidelines and Anti Money Laundering Standards.
-Banks were advised to put in place a policy framework within three months of the date of the circular and ensure that the banks were fully compliant with the provisions of the circular by December 31, 2005.
-The Chairmen/CEOs of banks were advised to personally monitor the progress in this regard and take appropriate steps to ensure that systems and procedures were put in place and instructions had percolated to the operational levels.
-It should also be ensured that there is a proper system of fixing accountability for serious lapses and intentional circumvention of the prescribed procedures and guidelines.
+Please refer to our circular UBD.PCB.Cir.
+30 / 09.161.00/2004-05 dated December 15, 2004 on KYC Guidelines -Anti Money Laundering Standards.
+Banks were advised to put in place a policy framework within three months from the date of the circular and ensure that they were fully compliant with the provisions of the circular by December 31, 2005.

-2. Attention of banks is further invited to paragraphs 4 and 10 of the guidelines enclosed to our above said circular in terms of which banks were advised to appoint a Principal officer and put in place a system of internal reporting of suspicious transactions and cash transactions of Rs.10 lakh and above.
+2. Attention of banks is further invited to paragraphs 4 and 9 of the guidelines enclosed to our above said circular in terms of which banks were advised to put in place a system of internal reporting of suspicious transactions and cash transactions of Rs.
+5 lakh and above and to appoint a senior management officer to be designated as Principal Officer.
 In this connection, we advise that the Government of India, Ministry of Finance, Department of Revenue, issued a notification dated July 1, 2005 in the Gazette of India, notifying the Rules under the Prevention of Money Laundering Act (PMLA), 2002.
 In terms of the Rules, the provisions of PMLA, 2002 came into effect form July 1, 2005.
-Section 12 of the PMLA, 2002 casts certain obligations on the banking companies in regard to preservation and reporting of customer account information.
-Banks are, therefore, advised to go through the provisions of PMLA, 2002 and the Rules notified there under and take all steps considered necessary to ensure compliance with the requirements of section 12 of the Act ibid.
+Section 12 of the PMLA, 2002 casts certain obligations on the banks in regard to preservation and reporting of customer account information.
+Banks are, therefore, advised to go through the provisions of PMLA, 2002 and the Rules notified thereunder and take all steps considered necessary to ensure compliance with the requirements of section 12 of the Act ibid.